Intent, Implementation & Impact

 We teach children the importance of good speaking and listening skills through discussion and debating activities and through them performing their own compositions and those of others.

-The children learn to speak clearly, confidently, fluently and appropriately for their audience.
+The children learn to enunciate properly and to speak clearly, confidently, fluently and appropriately for their audience.

 We use classroom strategies such as talking buddies alongside whole class and group discussions.